brianzi/blossom/README.md

 It contains a pointer to its blossom sibling, so that following treeparent inside a blossom is a circular linked list along the blossom.
 The direction is arbitrary.

-Furthermore, we maintain a monotonous function treeindex(v) = I[v] for each element in the tree, i.e. I(v) is decreasing towards the root.
+Furthermore, we maintain a monotonous function treeindex(v) (or I(v) for short) for each element in the tree, i.e. I(v) is decreasing towards the root.
 We furthermore require I(v) reflects the parity of v in the tree, i.e. even for outer nodes, odd for inner nodes.
 When adding new vertices to the tree, these properties are maintained by just assigning values of a running counter to each new added vertex.
-Besides identifying nodes as even or odd, this function should allows for easy finding of common ancestors, and thus efficient finding of blossoms.
+Besides identifying nodes as even or odd, this function should allows for easy finding of common ancestors, and thus efficient finding of blossoms:

 ```
     while w!=v: